Master Your Sewing Machine: DIY Cleaning and Oiling

 When to Call a Professional

 While DIY maintenance covers much of what a sewing machine needs, there are times when professional intervention is best.
 If your machine is still making unusual noises, skipping stitches, or experiencing tension problems after cleaning and oiling, it might indicate a more complex issue.
 Modern computerized machines, especially those explicitly stated as “self-lubricating” by the manufacturer, should often be left to professional technicians for internal servicing.
-Additionally, a professional tune-up once a year, regardless of your machine type, can address deeper issues and ensure all components are in optimal condition.
+A professional tune-up once a year, regardless of your machine type, can address deeper issues and ensure all components are in optimal condition.

 > “Regular at-home cleaning prevents 90% of common sewing machine issues, but knowing when a professional tune-up is needed is key to its long-term health.” – Lan Nguyen, Sewing Machine Technician at ReviewChaam.com